This post may contain affiliate links. Click for complete disclosures.

 Gluten-free oats are widely available, and they are among the least expensive gluten-free grains to buy.
 Personally, I love using Bob's Red Mill gluten-free oats in recipes.

 - Less sugar - Most store-bought, even gluten-free oatmeal has a lot of added sugar.
-Making it myself, I can use less sugar and keep this a more healthy baked oatmeal
+Making it myself, I can use less sugar and keep this a healthier baked oatmeal

 - It's convenient, and it can be made ahead of time - I love easy meal prep breakfast ideas for busy days.
 You can bake these gluten-free oats in individual ramekins to make baked oatmeal for one.
 Don't want extra dishes?
 Cut the baked oats into squares and individually wrap them for the perfect gluten-free on-the-go breakfast.